savend/Trinat-Marks/README.md

 We want to divide the program into different classes and structure them with methods.

-The condition is that this program can be used by any device.
+The condition is that this program can be used by MAC, Windows and LinuxComputers.